mbmcmullen27/ncurses/README.md

 (pg.102)

     "As with a primary window, removing a subwindow doesn't remove its contents from the screen.
 Any text was writtin to the subwindow is inherited by the parent window, so nothig is truly lost."

+### <a>Chapter 11</a>

+(pg.114)

+    "Do not move subwindows.
+These windows share memory with their parent window and when you move the subwindow, Ncurses cannot update which text was moved in which window.
+(This is one of those Bad Things about subwindows.)

+- I wonder what this means for moving parent windows that have subwindows